thegetty/intrometadata/source/glossary.html.md

 core elements

-In the context of this book, the set of metadata elements representing the fundamental or most important information required for a minimal record. <span class="Helv-Lt-Std-LT-Cond-Ital">See also </span><span class="Helv-Lt-Std-Bold-Cond">required fields</span>.
+In the context of this book, the set of metadata elements representing the fundamental or most important information required for a minimal record.
+See also <span class="Helv-Lt-Std-Bold-Cond">required fields</span>.

-cross-database searching <span class="Helv-Lt-Std-LT-Cond-Ital">See</span><span class="Strong"> </span><span class="Helv-Lt-Std-Bold-Cond">federated searching</span>.
+cross-database searching See<span class="Strong"> </span><span class="Helv-Lt-Std-Bold-Cond">federated searching</span>.

 crosswalk

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called <span class="Helv-Lt-Std-Bold-Cond">field mapping</span>.
+Also called <span class="Helv-Lt-Std-Bold-Cond">field mapping</span>.
 A chart or table (visual or virtual) that represents the semantic or technical mapping of fields or data elements from one data standard to fields or data elements in another standard that has a similar function or meaning.
-Crosswalks make it possible to convert data between databases that use different metadata schemes and enable heterogeneous databases to be searched simultaneously with a single query as if they were a single database (semantic interoperability). <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">metadata mapping</span>.
+Crosswalks make it possible to convert data between databases that use different metadata schemes and enable heterogeneous databases to be searched simultaneously with a single query as if they were a single database (semantic interoperability).
+See also <span class="Helv-Lt-Std-Bold-Cond">metadata mapping</span>.

 data

 In common usage in computer science, this term is used as a singular noun to refer to information that exists in a form that may be used by a computer, excluding the program code.
-In other uses, <span class="Helv-Lt-Std-LT-Cond-Ital">datum</span> is the singular and <span class="Helv-Lt-Std-LT-Cond-Ital">data</span> is the plural, referring to facts or numbers in a general sense.
+In other uses, datum is the singular and data is the plural, referring to facts or numbers in a general sense.

 database

 A structured set of data held in computer storage, especially one that incorporates software to make it accessible in a variety of ways.
 A database is used to store, query, and retrieve information.
-It typically comprises a logical collection of interrelated information that is managed as a unit, stored in machine-readable form, and organized and structured as records that are presented in a standardized format in order to allow rapid search and retrieval by a computer. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">system</span>.
+It typically comprises a logical collection of interrelated information that is managed as a unit, stored in machine-readable form, and organized and structured as records that are presented in a standardized format in order to allow rapid search and retrieval by a computer.
+See also <span class="Helv-Lt-Std-Bold-Cond">system</span>.

 database field

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called a <span class="Helv-Lt-Std-Bold-Cond">data field</span>.
+Also called a <span class="Helv-Lt-Std-Bold-Cond">data field</span>.
 A placeholder for a unit of information in a database that forms one of the searchable items in that database.
-A database field is a portion of a structured machine-readable record containing a particular category of information (e.g., <span class="Helv-Lt-Std-LT-Cond-Ital">term</span> and <span class="Helv-Lt-Std-LT-Cond-Ital">scope note</span> would be fields included in a vocabulary record).
+A database field is a portion of a structured machine-readable record containing a particular category of information (e.g., term and scope note would be fields included in a vocabulary record).

 database index

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also</span> called a <span class="Helv-Lt-Std-Bold-Cond">data index</span>.
+Also called a <span class="Helv-Lt-Std-Bold-Cond">data index</span>.
 A particular type of data structure that improves the speed of operations in a table by allowing the quick location of particular records based on key column values.
 Indexes are essential for good database performance.
 The concept is distinguished from<span class="Strong"> </span>human indexing (application of keywords and other data values to a descriptive record) and <span class="Helv-Lt-Std-Bold-Cond">automatic indexing</span>.

-database record <span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">record</span>.
+database record See <span class="Helv-Lt-Std-Bold-Cond">record</span>.

 data content standard

 Rules that determine the vocabulary, syntax, or format of content entered into data fields or metadata elements—e.g., <span class="Helv-Lt-Std-Bold-Cond">RDA</span>, ISO 8601 (rules for recording date and time), <span class="Helv-Lt-Std-Bold-Cond">DACS</span><span class="Helv-Lt-Std-Bold-Cond">,</span><span class="Helv-Lt-Std-Bold-Cond"> CCO</span>.

-data preprocessing [](){#_idTextAnchor069}<span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">preprocessing</span>.
+data preprocessing [span class="Helv-Lt-Std-LT-Cond-Ital"](span class="Helv-Lt-Std-LT-Cond-Ital")See</span> <span class="Helv-Lt-Std-Bold-Cond">preprocessing</span>.

-data processing <span class="Helv-Lt-Std-LT-Cond-Ital">See</span> <span class="Helv-Lt-Std-Bold-Cond">processing</span>.
+data processing See <span class="Helv-Lt-Std-Bold-Cond">processing</span>.

 data provider